 The Downsides of Using Gross Rent Multiplier

-While the GRM is a useful tool for those looking to do a quick analysis of properties, it should only be used as a very preliminary screening tool.
+While the GRM is a useful tool for those looking to do a quick analysis of properties.
+It should only be used as a very preliminary screening tool.
 In reality, the profitability of an asset will largely depend on more than the purchase price and gross rents.
-Namely, the expenses are a huge factor that must be considered when determining how profitable an investment will be.
+Consider expenses, which play a crucial role in determining the profitability of an investment.

 Here is a more detailed look at some of the shortcomings of GRM.

-- GRM does not account for or in .
+- GRM does not account for appreciation or depreciation in future value.
 It assumes that the sales price, or appraised value, will hold constant during the lifetime of the hold period.
-Although real estate values don’t experience dramatic swings in the short-term, there are unexpected events (like the Great Recession or COVID-19 pandemic) that can suddenly affect values.
-Moreover, an investor with a long-term buy and hold strategy will almost certainly experience a change in value during the hold period, as most property tends to appreciate with time.
+Although real estate values don’t experience dramatic swings in the short-term.
+There are unexpected events (like the Great Recession or COVID-19) that can suddenly affect values.
+Moreover, an investor with a long-term buy and hold strategy will almost certainly experience a change in value during the hold period.
+Most property tends to appreciate with time.

 - GRM does not factor in expenses.
-In addition to as mentioned above, there are other expenses an owner will incur ranging from taxes to insurance, vacancy and credit losses, capital improvements and more.
-For example, two otherwise similar properties may have different degrees of profitability if one is located in an area with high property taxes compared to one with low property taxes.
+In addition to operating expenses as mentioned above.
+There are other costs an owner will incur.
+Ranging from taxes to insurance, vacancy and credit losses, capital improvements and more.
+For example, two otherwise similar properties may have different degrees of profitability.
+If one is located in an area with high property taxes compared to one with low property taxes.

 - GRM ignores leverage.
-Most investment property is purchased with leverage, i.e., a bank loan or other type of mortgage.
+Investors usually buy investment property using leverage, such as a bank loan or mortgage.
 The cost and terms of the debt can vary widely depending on the nature of the deal.
 For example, a fully-stabilized property located in a core market might qualify for a lower rate than a value-add property located in a secondary or tertiary market.
 The cost of debt can have a major impact on a deal’s profitability.

 Gross Rent Multiplier vs. Gross Income Multiplier

-The GRM is often confused with the gross income multiplier, or “GIM”.
-The key difference between the two is that the GRM looks solely at the value of annual rents collected, whereas the GIM factors in other sources of annual income (above and beyond rent alone).
-The GIM may include additional income from things like parking, laundry or storage fees.
+People often confuse GRM with the gross income multiplier, also known as GIM.
+The key difference between the two is that the GRM looks solely at the value of annual rents collected.
+Whereas the GIM factors in other sources of annual income (above and beyond rent alone).
+The GIM may include extra income from things like parking, laundry or storage fees.